Checklist For An Interstate Move

 Moves of less of 100 miles are much less of an issue logistically, and you can often get those moves done within a day without too much of an issue.
 Get past 100 miles, however, and things can get quite complex.
 You need to be sure that you work with movers that know how to take care of long-distance moves.

-The cost will also be a lot different for a long-distance move then a local move.
+The cost will also be a lot different for a long-distance move than a local move.
 The costs are calculated differently, due to the wear and tear on the vehicle being used and the amount of gas necessary for the trip.
 Because of that, you need to be sure that you have more money set aside for the trip.

 Get to Packing and Sorting

 Packing and sorting are two of the most time-consuming things that you’ll need to complete when it comes time to get ready to move.
-So, as soon as a potential move is on the horizon, you want to be sure that you take some time and really start looking at everything you own, sorting things and getting ready to go.
+So, as soon as a potential move is on the horizon, you want to be sure that you take some time and really start looking at everything you own, sorting things, and getting ready to go.

 During this process, you need to make sure that you take the time necessary to deal with things that are just sitting in your home right now.
 Many of us have a lot of extra items that we haven’t used in years, and you will likely just pack them up to go with you if you don’t deal with them.